 How nice was the weather the day before...
-Thursday's weather was challenging.
-Not in the morning.
-In the morning it was cloudy.
-But that was ok and so we decided to have a short ride to Lohme and walk to the famous chalk cliffs (e.g. "Koenigsstuhl" - "Kings Chair" in English).
-A nice 5k walk, indeed, right on the cliffs next to the sea.
-Taking too many pictures on the way, as always, I was wondering why Karsten did not go mad
+Thursday's weather was challenging, but not yet in the morning.
+In the morning it was just cloudy.
+But that was ok and so we decided to have a short ride to Lohme and walk to the famous chalk cliffs (e.g. "Koenigsstuhl" - something like "Kings Chair" in English)

 "Regenbogencamp" in Nonnevitz

-about that :D Whatsoever.
-We finally arrived at the "Viktoriasicht", a small lookout with a nice view on the "Koenigsstuhl".
+with a nice view on the "Koenigsstuhl".
 Which is, by the way, made of chalk which may also be used for painting on blackboards...
 So if it happens that you are in need of some chalk (if you are a math student for example) - go there.
 And do not forget to enjoy the scenery!
 Yep, so far so good.
 But once we arrived the rain started.
 And it felt like it will never ever stop again.
-So we were sitting on a bench next to a little snack bar and enjoyed the lunch.
+So we sat on a bench next to a little snack bar and enjoyed the lunch.
 With umbrellas.
 And rain jackets.
 And a some time later we decided to walk back.
 Through the forrest.
 And then next to cornfields.
-The rain did not even spend a littlest thought about stopping to fall down.
+And it rained and rained and rained.
 Well, and the trousers and shoes surrendered and left us totally soaked.
 A bus stop served as a shelter, but not for long as we wanted to get back to the car.
 Luckily my backpack was still in the car so we could change the wet clothes into dry ones.

 Until lunch we walked westwards down the beach, first very fine sand, than smaller stones, bigger stones, and a mixture of all of them.
-The wind was making the walk not as enjoyable as desired.
+The wind made the walk not as enjoyable as desired.
 But a lot of people spend some time walking along the coastline.
-As we came back to the
+As we came back to the campground we had some soup - warmed up on the little camping stove which was surprisingly working very nicely!

 Compare this picture to the last one....